edyedy123/Fit-Friends-App/README.md

 ### Front-end

 For this application we will use **Android Studio** to create the application.
-All of the **Android Studio** applcations contian 3 important source folders.
+All of the **Android Studio** applcations contain 3 important source folders.

 - Mainfests folder must have an AndroidManifest.xml in its root directory.
 The AndroidManifest.xml file contians all the information that the system required before it can run the app's code.
 - Java folder contains all the java source code for application.
 It also include Junit test code.